Benedict Swingate Calvert: After the war

 After the war's end, Calvert had to pay triple taxes as did other Loyalists, but he was never forced to sign the loyalty oath and his lands and property remained unconfiscated.

 Calvert's Loyalism does not appear to have affected his cordial relations with the leader of the Revolution, George Washington.
 Most likely this was because of the marriage in 1774 of Washington's stepson to Calvert's daughter.
 In 1783, after the war was over, Washington stayed with the Calverts at their Mount Airy plantation, shortly after resigning his commission in Annapolis on December 23.
 Because Calvert was a known Loyalist, the visit drew much criticism from Washington's political enemies.

 Family life

-Benedict and Elizabeth Calvert had thirteen children, many of whom died in childhood or infancy:
+Benedict and Elizabeth Calvert had thirteen children, many of whom died in childhood: